Skip to content

 Claude Code hooks are user-defined shell commands that run automatically at fixed points in the agent's lifecycle — before or after a tool runs, when a session starts, or when Claude stops.
 They fire deterministically every time, so you can enforce policy, auto-format edits, run tests, or block risky actions without trusting the model to remember.

 That last word is the whole point.
-We run this site with Claude Code every day, and the gap between "please run the formatter after editing" typed into a prompt and a hook that runs the formatter is the gap between usually and always.
+We run this site with Claude Code every day — hooks are a big part of how we get shit done with Claude Code without babysitting it — and the gap between "please run the formatter after editing" typed into a prompt and a hook that runs the formatter is the gap between usually and always.
 Hooks are the deterministic layer under an otherwise probabilistic agent.
 New to the tool?
 Start with our pillar, What Is Claude Code?, then come back here.
+Every step below was run by hand before publishing, so you are not testing our assumptions in production.

 What are Claude Code hooks?